Suiyuekulv/dqn-FlappyBird/README.md

 - OpenCV

 ## Setup
-_This program has been tested in Anaconda virtual environment._

-Open Anaconda Prompt and go to a prefered directory for the following setup.
+_This program has been tested in Anaconda virtual environment._ Open Anaconda Prompt and go to a prefered directory for the following setup:

 1. Install Torch from [PyTorch](https://pytorch.org/):